M66B/FairEmail/docs/FAQ-de-rAT.md

 You can switch to periodically synchronization of messages in the receive settings to remove the notification, but be aware that this might use more battery power.
 See [here](#user-content-faq39) for more details about battery usage.

 Android 8 Oreo might also show a status bar notification with the text *Apps are running in the background*.
-Please see [here](https://www.reddit.com/r/Android/comments/7vw7l4/psa_turn_off_background_apps_notification/) about how you can disable this notification.
+Bitte sehen Sie [hier](https://www.reddit.com/r/Android/comments/7vw7l4/psa_turn_off_background_apps_notification/) nach, wie Sie diese Benachrichtigung deaktivieren können.

-Some people suggested to use [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM) instead of an Android service with a status bar notification, but this would require email providers to send FCM messages or a central server where all messages are collected sending FCM messages.
-The first is not going to happen and the last would have significant privacy implications.
+Einige Leute schlugen vor, [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM) anstelle eines Android-Dienstes mit einer Statusleistenbenachrichtigung zu verwenden aber dies würde entweder von E-Mail-Providern erfordern, FCM-Nachrichten zu senden oder einen zentralen Server nötig machen, auf dem alle Nachrichten gesammelt werden, der dann die FCM-Nachrichten sendet.
+Ersteres wird nicht passieren, und letzteres hätte erhebliche Auswirkungen auf die Privatsphäre.

 If you came here by clicking on the notification, you should know that the next click will open the unified inbox.